 You can substitute arrowroot flour for the tapioca flour, but again, tapioca flour/arrowroot flour is a tough cookie to replace with anything else, as it adds amazing fluffy texture and helps hold the pound cake together.

-What you CAN do is substitute some of the full-fat coconut milk with melted butter or ghee.
+Substitute some of the full-fat coconut milk with melted butter or ghee if you’d like.
 For that buttery pound cake experience, use ½ cup melted grass-fed butter or ghee and ½ cup full-fat coconut milk (instead of 1 cup full-fat coconut milk).
 If you can tolerate dairy, it will knock your socks off!

 The way I see it, this paleo pound cake is perfect for making for your summer gatherings (4th of July, anyone??) to feed your friends and family.